 Political insight from the University of Cambridge

-Editorial Board: Dr Peter Sloman (chair), Dr Jeremy Green, Dr Dennis Grube, Dr Justin Pearce, Dr Or Rosenboim
+Editorial Board: Dr Peter Sloman (chair), Dr Eliza Garnsey, Dr Jeremy Green, Dr Dennis Grube, Dr Justin Pearce

 Commissioning Editor: Hettie O’Brien

 In the Long Run is Cambridge’s online platform for ideas, opinions, and comment about politics and public policy.
-We welcome articles, interviews (text, audio, or video), book reviews and shorter pieces from contributors both within and outside Cambridge.
+We welcome articles, interviews (text, audio, or video), book reviews, shorter pieces and images from contributors both within and outside Cambridge.
 Pieces should be original and should not be under consideration elsewhere.
 Pitches or submissions should be sent to firstname.lastname@example.org.

 Length: Pitches should be no more than 150 words and should explain the article’s background, newsworthiness, and main argument.
 Final articles should be between 500 and 1,000 words and audio and video content no more than 10 minutes long.

 Spelling: We use British rather than American spelling and punctuation.
 If you are unsure about spelling, please consult en.oxforddictionaries.com/ and opt for the first listed spelling.
 For questions about British punctuation, please consult en.oxforddictionaries.com/punctuation.